-Fatigue has a reputation as a vague and difficult problem for doctors to investigate, a 'heart sink' problem, and many people with fatigue do not report it to their doctor.
+Tiredness can negatively impact performance at work, family life, and social relationships.
+Fatigue has a reputation as a vague and difficult problem for doctors to investigate, and many people with fatigue do not report it to their doctor.

-Fast facts on fatigue and tiredness
+Fast facts on fatigue and tiredness:

 - Fatigue is also known as tiredness, reduced energy, physical or mental exhaustion, or lack of motivation.

-- Causes of fatigue can be psychological, physiological and physical.
+- Causes of fatigue can be psychological, physiological, and physical.

 - Treatment is focused on the underlying cause of tiredness.

-It is generally different from the sleepy feeling of drowsiness, or from the psychological feeling of apathy, although these can both accompany fatigue.
+It is generally different from the sleepy feeling of drowsiness, or the psychological feeling of apathy, although these might both accompany fatigue.

-Other terms to describe fatigue include:1
+Other terms to describe fatigue include:

-- Reduced or no energy
+- reduced or no energy

-- Physical or mental exhaustion
+- physical or mental exhaustion

-- Lack of motivation.
+- lack of motivation

-- Physical activity
+- physical activity

-- Emotional stress
+- emotional stress

-- Lack of sleep.
+- lack of sleep

 The National Institute on Aging lists the following lifestyle habits that can lead to tiredness and fatigue: